 How much does this cost to run daily?

 Each run invokes five parallel Claude Code subagent calls plus one orchestrator call.
-At typical prompt sizes (2-4K tokens input, 1-2K output per collector), you are looking at roughly $0.15-0.30 per run.
-At once daily, that is $4.50-9.00/month — significantly less than the engineering leader salary time it saves.
+At typical prompt sizes (2–4K tokens input, 1–2K output per collector), that lands around $0.15–0.30 per run.
+Once daily costs $4.50–9.00 per month — orders of magnitude under the engineering-leader salary time it claws back.

 What if one collector API is down?

 Build timeout handling into each collector.
-If a source is unreachable after 15 seconds, the collector returns a payload with zero signals and a 'source_status: degraded' flag.
-The orchestrator notes this in the brief so the leader knows that source was not checked.
+If a source is unreachable after 15 seconds, the collector returns a payload with zero signals and a source_status: degraded flag.
+The orchestrator surfaces this in the brief so the leader knows the source was not checked.
+Silent failure is the worst outcome — design against it.

-Can I use this with tools other than Claude Code?
+Can this run with something other than Claude Code?

 The architecture is model-agnostic.
 The collector/orchestrator pattern works with any LLM that can make API calls and return structured JSON.
-Claude Code's subagent model makes parallelism particularly clean, but you could implement the same pattern with LangChain agents, CrewAI, or custom scripts.
+Claude Code's subagent model makes parallelism particularly clean.
+You can implement the same shape with LangChain agents, CrewAI, or scripts hitting the Anthropic API directly.
+One practical note: Claude Code handles parallelism and subagent spawning natively, which saves roughly 50–100 lines of orchestration boilerplate compared to a hand-rolled LangChain version.
+For a production deployment running twice daily, that scaffolding cost is worth paying once.
+For a quick proof-of-concept, any approach works.

 How do I handle sensitive data in the brief?

-The collector subagents run within your security boundary — they call APIs with your credentials and process data locally.
-The brief itself should be delivered through an authenticated channel (private Slack DM, encrypted email, or a locked Google Doc).
-Never send the brief to a public channel.
+Collector subagents run inside your security boundary — they call APIs with your credentials and process data locally.
+The brief itself ships through an authenticated channel: private Slack DM, encrypted email, or a permission-locked Google Doc.
+Never deliver the brief to a public channel.
+Treat it as production output.

 What is the right false positive rate to target?

-10-15%.
-Below 10% usually means your thresholds are too relaxed and you are missing real signals.
-Above 20% creates noise that erodes trust in the system.
-Track your FP rate weekly and adjust thresholds to stay in this band.
+10–15%.
+Below 10% the thresholds are too relaxed and real signals slip through.
+Above 20% the noise erodes trust and the brief stops getting read.
+Track FP rate weekly.
+Adjust thresholds to stay in band.
+The calibration loop is the radar.

-The signal radar pattern is not complicated.
-Five focused collectors, one smart orchestrator, a delivery mechanism, and — critically — a calibration loop that tightens the system over time.
+The signal radar is not a complicated system.
+Five focused collectors, one orchestrator, a delivery channel, and a calibration loop that tightens the system over time.
 The hard part is not building it.
 The hard part is the discipline to log false positives and adjust thresholds every week for the first month.

-Once calibrated, the radar fundamentally changes how you start your day.
-Instead of 45 minutes of anxious dashboard-scanning, you get a 90-second brief that tells you exactly what needs intervention and why.[4]
+Once calibrated, the radar restructures the morning.
+No more 45 minutes of dashboard-scanning.
+A 90-second brief lands before standup, names what needs intervention, and shows the work.[4]
 The signals that matter find you.
 Everything else stays GREEN.

 - [1]Stamus Networks — 2025 SANS Detection & Response Survey: False Positives and Alert Fatigue(stamus-networks.com)↩